osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 # System and adapter configuration

-You can configure the system and adapter components together using a single call for replacing the existing configuration.
+You can configure the system component and adapter component together using a single file.

 ## Change system and adapter configuration